andrewle12/liri-node-app/README.md

 # Description

-* The node Liri application is a text interpretor that can accept song, artist, and movie title inputs and retrieve information from Spotify, Bands in Town, and OMDB (Online Movie Database).
+* The node Liri application is a text interpretor that can accept song, artist, and movie title inputs and retrieve information from Spotify, Bands in Town, and OMDB (Open Movie Database).

 ##spotify-this-song